VeritasSoftware/my-angular-animation-project/README.md

 You can use `AnimateSettings` class to set up your animation.

-And, call the `triggerAnimationDynamic` method, to run your animation.
+And, call the `triggerAnimationDynamic` method using `@ViewChild`, to run your animation.

 This will reset your running animation, if any.
 Also, it will set the `isManualTrigger` property to `true`;

+If you want to override the `onAnimationTriggered` event, you can create a `provider` and inject it into your component.

+Then, wire it to a method in your component using `subscribe`.

 ```typescript
 export class AnimateSettings {